The criminal courts

 Note: If you change your mind later on and decide you want to be tried by a jury, it is extremely difficult to change your original choice.
 The best thing is to get legal advice early and make a fully informed choice at the beginning.

-A not guilty plea to Category 4 offence can only be entered in the High Court.
+You can only plead not guilty to a Category 4 offence in the High Court.
 Category 4 cases are transferred to the High Court after the first appearance in the District Court.

 Does my plea affect whether I will be released or kept in custody?

 Not necessarily.
 If the offence is minor and you plead guilty, you may be sentenced to a penalty other than imprisonment (for example, a fine or community service) and released on the same day (see: “Sentencing: The judge’s decision about punishment”).
 In other cases, the decision about whether you will be released or kept in custody is based on factors such as the likelihood that you will turn up for your next court appearance and the seriousness of the offence (see below).
-With more serious offences, once you plead guilty the rules change about whether you are released, and it can become much harder for you to be released.
+With more serious offences, it may become much harder once you plead guilty for you to be released.